 I'm Beth Tanner

 Before becoming a District Court Judge, I stood beside my clients to provide them the advice and representation they needed to navigate difficult circumstances.
-I defended clients' rights and reputations in court, and I helped them figure out the best plans for their families.
-Even before becoming a judge, I served our state as a public servant.
-I represented fellow state employees and worked alongside state leaders.
+I also served our state as a public servant before being elected by you in 2022 by representing state employees, including law enforcement.

 Throughout my legal career, one of the most important things I gained was an understanding of how vital it was to justice that our judges follow our state and U.S. Constitutions, and our laws, as written.

 I am not just committed to justice at work, but I also believe in being a positive part of my community.
-I serve as an appointee on Moore County’s Juvenile Crime Prevention Council which monitors programs used by District Court judges every day to help juveniles get on the right track.
+I serve as the judicial designee and the Vice Chair of Moore County’s Juvenile Crime Prevention Council which monitors programs used by District Court judges every day to help juveniles get on the right track.
+I also volunteer with Teen Court in both Moore and Hoke Counties.
+In addition, I started the first, and currently only, Moore County NC Advocates for Justice mock trial team by gathering students from across schools in Moore County that compete each year with other teams across the state.
+I also coach the debate team at a local school, Sandhills Classical Christian School.

 Beth's Judicial Philosophy